|Hiking, Backpacking, Skiing, Snowshoeing, Mountaineering

 Mile 214 Red Rock Canyon Road

 The guidebook Delta Range: A Mountaineering Playground by Stan Justice is available in Fairbanks at Beaver Sports.
-It highlights many of the climbable peaks accessible by the Canwell Glacier.
+It highlights many of the climbable peaks accessible from the Canwell Glacier.

 Via Miller Creek